spellerberg/quire-rife/content/chapter2.md

 In negotiations that followed,[^60] Mexico was willing to give the State of Texas autonomy if it would remain in the Mexican republic.[^61] They continued to consider Texas a Mexican state until 1847.[^62] Texan and American politicians, however, refused to acknowledge Mexico’s claim to Texas and in December of 1844 a bill annexing Texas to the United States passed the US Senate.[^63] A Texas Constitutional Convention agreed that the Republic would be come part of the United States on July 7, 1845.[^64]

-## The United States Started the Mexican War after annexation of Texas.
+## The United States started the Mexican War after annexation of Texas.

 In June 1845, a large part of the US Army was gathered at Fort Jessup in western Louisiana near the Sabine River in anticipation of a war with Mexico.[^65] The US Army commander, General Edmund Gaines, was instructed to move his troops to the disputed Texas border in advance of February 19, 1846, when the state would be formally annexed to the US.[^66] By the time the Texas Constitutional Convention accepted the bill annexing Texas to the United States, US General Zachery Taylor was moving his army to New Orleans to take ships to Texas.
 On July 31, 1845, General Taylor’s army arrived at Corpus Christi Bay on the Texas coast and camped on the Nueces River for the next nine months[^67] waiting for the Mexicans to initiate war.[^68]